ksopyla/svm_mnist_digit_classification/README.md

 Project presents well known problem of [MNIST handwritten digit classification](https://en.wikipedia.org/wiki/MNIST_database).
 For the puropose of this tutorial I will use [Support Vector Machine (SVM)](https://en.wikipedia.org/wiki/Support_vector_machine) algorithm with raw pixel features.
 Solution is written in python with use of [scikit-learn](http://scikit-learn.org/stable/) easy to use machine learning library.

-The goal of this project is to not to achieve the state of the art performance, rather to teach you **how to train SVM classifier on image data**.
+The goal of this project is not to achieve the state of the art performance, rather to teach you **how to train SVM classifier on image data**.
 If you want to hit the top performance, this two resources will show you current state of the art

 * [Who is the best in MNIST ?](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#4d4e495354)